KyberCritter/Object-Filtering/README.md

 # Object Filtering

-A Python module that functions for determining whether arbitrary Python objects meet a set of defined criteria.
+A Python module for determining whether arbitrary Python objects meet a set of defined criteria.
 Filters use JSON to represent a set of criteria that objects must meet.
 Filters can be arbitrarily nested and can contain conditional logic.

 See `/docs/filter_specifications.md` for details on filter implementation.